fkarg/fkarg.github.io/_posts/beyond-qwerty.md

 No. Certainly, changing your Keyboard layout will only improve _your_ overall situation after some time.
-It will take some time getting used to, and makes you increadibly unproductive early on.
+It will take some time getting used to, and makes you incredibly unproductive early on.
 It's the same as choosing a new text editor. ~~Emacs~~ Vim will only be more efficient _after some time_, when you mastered the basics and start to adapt it to your specific workflows.

-However, the potentiall payoffs are larger the more frequently you are typing something.
+However, the potential payoffs are larger the more frequently you are typing something.
 As a programmer, using special characters is a pain.
 Normal layouts require you to considerably move around your hand and dislocate yourself in the process.
 That alone is something worth changing layouts for.